BartMassey/advent-of-code-2016/rust-aoc.p.md

 * Hopefully reusable for 2017

+# The Organization Is Partly A Lie

+* I've presented the organization of this stuff as though I chose it in advance

+* In truth, it all grew fairly organically

+* In particular, a lot of stuff was split out and cleaned up after the contest was over, in prep for publication

-# Rust Issues: Binaries Are Second-Class Citizens
+# Rust Issue: Binaries Are Second-Class Citizens

 * Cargo support for binaries is limited